KarthikNot/KarthikNot/README.md

 - 🌱 Currently Learning about AI and Deep learning
 - 🤖 Looking forward to colaborate on ML and DL Projects.
-- 🎮 Hobbies are Gaming, Gaming and Gaming.
+- 🎮 Hobbies are Gaming, Exploring Computer Tech.

 <h2> Connect with me: </h2>